klyw1998/klyw1998/README.md

 - 👋 Hi, I’m Liangyawei Kuang (匡梁亚伟) @klyw1998
 - 👀 I’m interested in Robotics (multi-robot), Machine Learning, Computer Vision and Algorithms
-- 🌱 I’m currently learning Computer Science and related exciting topics
+- 🌱 I’m highly addicted in Computer Science and related exciting topics
 - 💞️ I’m looking to collaborate on multi-agent systems and autonomouns driving
 - 📫 You can reach me by sending e-mail to kriskongloveyou@yahoo.com